BioMedIA-MBZUAI/HECKTOR2025/README.md

 ## Submitting Docker Container <a name="submitting_docker"></a>

 Assuming you have a verified Grand-Challenge account and have already registered for the HECKTOR challenge, you need to do two main steps to submit your algorithm to the challenge.
 First, you need to [upload the algorithm](#uplaod-your-algorithm) docker container to the Grand-Challenge platform.
-Then, you can make a [submit that algorithm](#submit-your-algorithm) to compete in any leaderboard or phases of the challenge.
+Then, you can follow the steps to [submit that algorithm](#submit-your-algorithm) to compete in any leaderboard or phases of the challenge.
 But before you proceed, make sure that you have read and understood the [participation policies](https://hecktor25.grand-challenge.org/participation-policies/).

-### 1- Upload your algorithm
+### 1- Upload your algorithm <a name="uplaod-your-algorithm"></a>
 > **IMPORTANT:** It is crucial to know that you have to submit different algorithms for different tasks of the challenge.
 Even if you are using the same method for all tasks, you have to upload your algorithm again because the Input and Output configurations for each tasks are different.

 In order to submit your algorithm, you first have to add it to the Grand-Challenge platform.
 To do so, you have to follow the following steps: